Web Hosting vs VPS.

 Choosing the right hosting affects performance, security, and scalability.
-Here’s how to decide what’s right for your business.
+Here is how to decide which environment is right for your business goals.

 If you're launching or scaling your business online, selecting the right hosting solution is critical.
-Below is a simple breakdown of shared hosting versus VPS — and when it’s time to upgrade.
+Below is a simple breakdown of shared hosting versus VPS—and the clear signs that it’s time to upgrade.

 What Is Shared Hosting?